andy0530/ECS171-Final-Project/README.md

 ## Methods

 ### Data Exploration
-In our Data Exploration process, we dropping the following columns due to their consequent reasons further explained in the discussion section:
+In our Data Exploration process, we dropped the following columns due to their consequent reasons further explained in the discussion section:

-* `name` - Artifically created by owner of dataset
+* `name` - Artificially created by owner of dataset
-* `email` - Artifically created by owner of dataset
+* `email` - Artificially created by owner of dataset
-* `phone-number` - Artifically created by owner of dataset
+* `phone-number` - Artificially created by owner of dataset
-* `credit_card` - Artifically created by owner of dataset
+* `credit_card` - Artificially created by owner of dataset
-* `country` - Dataset is insufficient to make assumptions on country-wide scale
+* `country` - Dataset is insufficient to make assumptions on a country-wide scale
-* `agent` - Not possible to deciphyer the ID of the travel agency
+* `agent` - Not possible to decipher the ID of the travel agency
-* `reserved_room_type` - Not possible to deciphyer the ID of the room (replaced by 'success_room_type')
+* `reserved_room_type` - Not possible to decipher the ID of the room (replaced by 'success_room_type')
-* `assigned_room_type` - Not possible to deciphyer the ID of the room (replaced by 'success_room_type')
+* `assigned_room_type` - Not possible to decipher the ID of the room (replaced by 'success_room_type')

-As stated above, we created a new column `'success_room_type'` which returns a `True` value when the customer was assigned to the room which they reserved `('reserved_room_type' == 'assigned_room_type')` or `False` when the two values does not match.
-The code to create this columns is shown below:
+As stated above, we created a new column `'success_room_type'` which returns a `True` value when the customer was assigned to the room which they reserved `('reserved_room_type' == 'assigned_room_type')` or `False` when the two values do not match.
+The code to create this column is shown below:

 ```
 data['success_room_type'] = data.apply(lambda row: row.reserved_room_type == row.assigned_room_type, axis=1)
 ```

-Additionally, we analyzed the distribution of all variables using a pairplot for all numerical columns and a pie char for all categorical columns.
+Additionally, we analyzed the distribution of all variables using a pairplot for all numerical columns and a pie chart for all categorical columns.
 From the numerical columns, we were able to find that a lot of the columns were right-skewed as more observations had a value of 0.
-Additionally, our QQ-plot also agrees that the columns have a right-skewed distributions as the plots have a long tail to the right.
+Additionally, our Q-Q plot also agrees that the columns have right-skewed distributions as the plots have a long tail to the right.

-As it is not normally distributed, we will preprocess the data by normalizing.
+As it is not normally distributed, we will preprocess the data by normalizing it.

 Lastly, we observed `NaN` values in `'children'` column.
-However, we have replaced all `NaN` values with `0` as the majority of values in the `'children'` column is `0`.
+However, we have replaced all `NaN` values with `0` as the most of values in the `'children'` column are `0`.

 ### Pre-processing

 For our categorical variables, we will encode the set of following categories to be `0~(n_classes-1)`.
-Additionally, we have listed their numerical values for each unique values:
+Additionally, we have listed their numerical values for each unique value:

 * `hotel` - `'Resort Hotel': 0`, `'City Hotel': 1`
 * `arrival_date_month` - `'January': 0`, `'February': 1`, ... , `'December': 11`